Lesterpaintstheworld/terminal-velocity/initial_content_verification.md

 1. **AI Systems and Capabilities**:
    - Review relevant documents in the `./research/economic/` and `./world_building/economic/` directories to ensure the portrayal of AI-driven economic systems aligns with current understanding and theories.
    - Check the `./characters/ai_protagonists/` and `./characters/human_characters/` directories for character interactions and development arcs that reflect the economic implications of AI.
 2. **Economic Models**:
    - Examine the `./themes/` directory to ensure thematic elements related to AI autonomy, economic transformation, and human-AI relations are clearly articulated and resonate throughout the narrative.
+   - Verify that character motivations and arcs in the `./characters/` directory align with these themes.

+2. **Economic Models**:
+   - Examine the `./themes/` directory to ensure thematic elements related to AI autonomy, economic transformation, and human-AI relations are clearly articulated and resonate throughout the narrative.